-A ten-digit dialed telephone call requires entering both the three-digit area code and the seven-digit telephone number to complete the call, even if the area code is the same area code as your own.
-When an area code transitions to ten-digit dialing, you will no longer be able to dial seven digits to make a local call.
+A 10-digit dialed telephone call requires entering both the three-digit area code and the seven-digit telephone number to complete the call, even if the area code is the same area code as your own.
+When an area code transitions to 10-digit dialing, you will no longer be able to dial only seven digits to make a local call.

-Transitioning to ten-digit dialing will not affect your current telephone number.
+Transitioning to 10-digit dialing will not affect your current telephone number.
 Your phone number, including your area code, will not change.
-In California and in Illinois area code 708, you may be required to dial the number "1" before the area code and seven-digit phone number for local calls.
+In California, some parts of Michigan, and in Illinois area code 708, you may be required to dial the number "1" before the area code and seven-digit phone number for local calls.

-Unrelated to the upcoming "988" transition, on October 9, 2021, the "202" area code will also be moving to ten-digit dialing.
-This move will allow for a new area code, "771", to be added to the current "202" area.
-After this date, calls dialed using only seven digits will not be completed.
+Unrelated to the "988" transition, the "202" area code moved to 10-digit dialing on October 9, 2021.
+Calls dialed using only seven digits will no longer be completed.
+This move will allow for a new area code, "771," to be added to the current "202" area.

 What Changes Will Businesses Need to Make?

 If your company uses a PBX or VoIP phone system, you may need to update or reprogram it for 10-digit dialing as of July 16, 2022.

 There are more phones in America than there are people, and each phone needs its own phone number.
 Beginning in the early 1990s, to accommodate the growing need for more phone numbers, some areas began to add a second area code for local calls.
 Dialing both the area code and the seven-digit number was necessary to ensure the call reached the intended recipient.
 As more area codes begin to run out of new seven-digit numbers to assign, a second local area code may be added, requiring that area to transition to 10-digit dialing.